asimnecip/ZERRE/README.md

 ![chamber.png](https://lh3.googleusercontent.com/AEflov6lR583rSS8LNwS4VXvFKK2CIwsKi_J5EMpm395VXY7m2TvSp7X9s_5QDFJ5f41qmkkCWGUtj0B8xOSQz1M_kzk3vBr7LAoZ6hWyw=w811-h694-no)

 This is a "chamber".
 It contains 24 ZERREs in the beginning.
-Each player will start with the circle that  tangent to big circle which is named chamber.
+Each player will start with the circle's center that tangented to big circle which is named chamber.
+In order to this description, we can say starting circles are yellow ones.

 **Lump**